Phuker/PAC-gen/Readme.md

 pac.php?pre=office
 ```

-you can overwrite part of preset rules in  like this:
+you can overwrite part of preset rules in URL like this:

 ```text
 pac.php?pre=office&test[proxy]=127.0.0.1:12345